Vahid Asghari

 Vahid Asghari (وحید اصغری), is an Iranian political prisoner, advocate for freedom of expression and a women’s rights activist.

-He was detained by a group of Islamic Republic Guards Corps (IRGC) commandos on May 8, 2008 on his way to the Imam Khomeini International Airport, because of his human rights activities and held in solitary confinement for two years without trial.
+He was detained by a group of Islamic Republic Guards Corps (IRGC) commandos on May 8, 2008, on his way to the Imam Khomeini International Airport, because of his human rights activities and held in solitary confinement for two years without trial.

 He was sentenced to death twice by the chairman of the 15th Chamber of the Islamic Revolutionary Court, Judge Abolqassem Salavati, in 2011 and 2012, without participating in the court proceedings and without the freedom to choose his own lawyer.
 International human rights organizations are following Asghari’s case as he remains in custody.

 Early life

-Both verdicts were cancelled by the Supreme Court of Iran in December 2014 on the basis that the death penalty verdict was invalid and libel accusation false.
-The chairman of 28th Chamber of the Islamic Revolutionary Court, Mohammad Mogheyseh, sentenced him to 18 years of imprisonment on December 7, 2014.
+Both verdicts were canceled by the Supreme Court of Iran in December 2014 on the basis that the death penalty verdict was invalid and the libel accusation false.
+The chairman of the 28th Chamber of the Islamic Revolutionary Court, Mohammad Mogheyseh, sentenced him to 18 years of imprisonment on December 7, 2014.
 He received a final verdict, after being held in temporary detention for several years.
 He was released in April 2016.